joemoon-0/WebMobile-2022Spring/2022Spring-Mobile/Mobile_ICP8/README.md

-# Mobile Lesson 1: Developing Simple Login Applications for Android
+# ICP 8 - Mobile Lesson 1: Developing Simple Login Applications for Android

+## Joe Moon

-## Task: Create a basic login application
+### Task: Create a basic login application

 a.
 The main activity should contain username and password (make suitable changes for the login app!). <br />
 b.
 Create the 'Login' button on the login screen<br />